 Each Tiny Home is complete with a bed, small kitchen, eating area and a bathroom, equating to a manageable living space.

-Our goal is to, not only, house youth but to provide a community atmosphere, encouraging interations with others that have had similar life experiences building good neighbors and competent citizens.
+Our goal is, not only, to house youth but to provide a community atmosphere, encouraging interactions with others that have had similar life experiences building good neighbors and competent citizens.

 Pivot provides opportunities for the youth to learn the necessary life skills needed to manage a living space, things most of us take for granted but they often lack.